p2panda/handbook/website/docs/learn/operations.md

 ## Encoding

-After we’ve created an operation we usually want to **publish** it by sending it to our node.
+After we’ve created an operation we usually want to **publish** by sending it to our node.
 For this we take the following steps:

 1. Encode the operation
-2. Create an new Bamboo entry and use operation as its payload
+2. Create a new Bamboo entry and use operation as its payload
 3. Sign and encode the entry
 4. Send entry and operation to node